cieranmorris/Weather-Analysis-Web-Visualization/README.md

 * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
 * Contains a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualization page.
 * Provides two more text links on the right: "**Comparisons**," which links to the comparisons page, and "**Data**," which links to the data page.
-* Is responsive (using media queries).
+* Is responsive (using CSS media queries).
 The nav has similar behavior as the screenshots ["Navigation Menu" section](#navigation-menu).

 ### Deployment

 This website is available for access through my repositorty and is also deployed to GitHub pages for external use and observation.

-### Considerations

-* You must use Bootstrap.
-This includes using the Bootstrap `navbar` component for the header on every page, the bootstrap table component for the data page, and the Bootstrap grid for responsiveness on the comparison page.
-* You must deploy your website to GitHub pages, with the website working on a live, publicly accessible URL as a result.
-* Be sure to use a CSS media query for the navigation menu.
-* Be sure your website works at all window widths/sizes.
-* Feel free to take some liberty in the visual aspects, but keep the core functionality the same.

 ### Screenshots